 General Motors Company (GM) applies strategies that utilize available technologies to address the 10 strategic decision areas of operations management (OM).
 In these 10 decision areas, operations managers identify issues linked to productivity and overall business performance.
 The strategic objective is to maximize operations management support for the achievement of General Motors’ business goals in the automotive industry.
 This effort should also contribute to the company’s ability to counteract competition with other automakers, like Toyota, Tesla, and Ford.
 In addition, such maximization should come along with the minimization of operational problems that hamper General Motors’ productivity enhancement strategies.
 For example, operational problems in the decision area of process and capacity design could prevent the company from becoming more productive.
-In this regard, it is essential that General Motors’ operations management remain abreast with the latest solutions, including technologies, to achieve optimal support for the business organization.
+In this regard, it is essential that General Motors’ operations management remain abreast of the latest technological solutions for an optimized business organization.

 The issues and opportunities determined in the 10 strategic decision areas of operations management should guide General Motors’ managers in strengthening competitive advantage.
 Competitiveness is a significant concern in the business, especially because of the aggressiveness of other firms.
 The Five Forces analysis of General Motors Company emphasizes the need for such competitiveness in the automotive business.
 For example, competitiveness based on operational efficiencies can help protect the company from threats in its external environment.
 General Motors’ operations managers are continually searching for better solutions to challenges in the business.
 Such solutions must suit processes and productivity requirements in automobile manufacturing and distribution.
 In essence, highly productive operations translate to greater profits for General Motors.